 Gradye is a graduate of the University of Tennessee and Gordon-Conwell Theological Seminary in South Hamilton, Massachusetts.
 He and Kathy have a son Josh who is an assistant district attorney in Kingsport and a daughter Rachel who is also a Presbyterian minister serving as chaplain of Presbyterian College in Clinton, SC.

-Lyn Oakley, is a graduate of Carson-Newman College and Lincoln Memorial University.
+Lyn Oakley, is a graduate of Carson-Newman College, Lincoln Memorial University and earned a certification in Theology and Ministry from Princeton Theological Seminary.
 She taught in Anderson County elementary schools for eleven years before being called to a ministry of ALL ages at Fountain City Presbyterian Church.

 Adult Choir Director, Bob Eubanks, is a graduate of the University of Tennessee.
 He has been at Fountain City Presbyterian Church since 2003!
 Bob previously served at eight other local churches, both as director and interim director, on the Knoxville Board of Education, and on the board of S.P.E.B.S.Q.S.A., Inc (Society for the Preservation and Encouragement of Barbershop Singing in America Incorporated.)
 Bob has worked in the past as a vocal coach and music consultant at dinner theaters and is currently IT Director at two hotels and a convention center in Pigeon Forge.
 Bob's wife of many years, Pam, is also a member of the church choir.